prismicio/prismic-vue/CONTRIBUTING.md

 # Someone from the Prismic team will review your work.
 This review will at
 # least consider the PR's general direction, code style, and test coverage.

+# Prereleases are published to npm automatically to upon pushing commits.
+# Install the prerelease using the `pr-${number}` tag.
+npm install @prismicio/vue@pr-101

 # When ready, PRs should be merged using the "Squash and merge" option.
 ```